MHBehboudi/EEG_CrossFrequency_MDPC/README.md

 # EEG Preprocessing and Cross-Frequency MDPC Analysis Pipeline

-This project contains a full MATLAB, Python, and R pipeline to preprocess raw EEG data, analyze cross-frequency coupling using Multidimensional Pattern Connectivity (MDPC), and perform robust statistical analysis.
+This project contains a full MATLAB, Python, and R pipeline to preprocess raw EEG data, analyze cross-frequency coupling using Multidimensional Connectivity, and perform robust statistical analysis.

 ---
 ## Scientific Context